JeffKnowlesJr/jeff-content/docs/AMPLIFY_IAM_POLICY.md

 - The policy follows the principle of least privilege, only granting the minimum permissions needed
 - The policy is scoped to a specific DynamoDB table
-- The policy only allows PutItem operations, not read or delete operations
+- The policy allows PutItem, GetItem, and Query operations, which are necessary for the contact form to function properly